Liberal Fascism: Reception

 In January 2010, the History News Network published essays by David Neiwert, Robert Paxton, Roger Griffin, Matthew Feldman, Chip Berlet and Michael Ledeen criticizing Liberal Fascism.
 These reviews denounced the book as being "poor scholarship", "propaganda", and not scholarly.
 History News Network also published a response by Goldberg, to which several authors then responded.

-In a January 2022 retrospective published in the conservative magazine The Dispatch, Goldberg stated that: "While I would certainly write the book differently today, I still stand by much of it, proudly so in many regards.
+In a January 2022 retrospective published in the conservative magazine The Dispatch, Goldberg stated, "While I would certainly write the book differently today, I still stand by much of it, proudly so in many regards.
 For instance, I take great satisfaction that my hammer-and-tongs attack on Woodrow Wilson's nativism, racism, and authoritarianism, much ridiculed at the time is now much closer to conventional wisdom on the left and right."

-However, Goldberg also stated that: "there's one important claim that has been rendered utterly wrong.
+However, Goldberg also stated that "there's one important claim that has been rendered utterly wrong.
 I argued that, contrary to generations of left-wing fearmongering and slander about the right's fascist tendencies, the modern American right was simply immune to the fascist temptation chiefly because it was too dogmatically committed to the Founders, to constitutionalism, and to classical liberalism generally.
 Almost 13 years to the day after publication, Donald Trump proved me wrong."